 Crossing the Pakistan/China border is a long and interesting process.

-We arrive at the bus ticket office 9am sharp as instructed.
+We arrived at the bus ticket office 9am sharp as instructed.
 After a 10 minute wait one of the bus guys walked us down to Pakistan’s customs/immigration.
 There we waited outside a small hall for 20 minutes before being invited in to take a seat.
-We watched for another 10 minutes as 2 guys exporting carpets unpacked them 1 by 1 and the customs guys poked a huge number of holes in them before they were placed individually on the floor and had a sniffer dog ran over them, finally they were painstakingly allowed to repack them in their original bags.
+We watched for another 10 minutes as 2 guys exporting carpets unpacked them 1 by 1 and the customs guys poked a huge number of holes in them before they were placed individually on the floor and had a sniffer dog ran over them.
+Finally they were painstakingly allowed to repack them in their original bags.

 When we were invited to the counter our bags got a cursory glance and our passports checked.
 We were then told to leave our bags on the floor in a line ready for the dog to be passed over.
 The entire process from Sost in Pakistan to the point of being ‘set free’ in Tashgurkan, China can take up to 10 hours and with nowhere to buy food or drink on the way other travellers warn to bring your own.
 We were told not to put our snack bag in the line.
 The sniffer dog was a black lab.